wknapik/vpnfailsafe/README.md

 # What are the requirements/assumptions/limitations ?

-Beyond OpenVPN, the requirements are intentionally kept minimal.
-The list of required packages is at the top of the script.
+Dependencies are minimal (listed in the PKGBUILD file).
 One assumption is that the VPN server will push at least one DNS to the client.

-`vpnfailsafe` was tested on Arch Linux, with a tun-device-based VPN (IP encapsulation).
+`vpnfailsafe` has been tested on Arch Linux, with a tun-device-based VPN (IP encapsulation).

 There is no ipv6 support.